pierrick-giffard/STAMM/ReadMe.md

 The swimming velocity is supposed constant over a whole timestep.

-## **Land mask**
+## Land mask

+In STAMM, all variables are set to 0 on land so that habitat gradient is directed towards ocean and turtles avoid beaching.
-Land corresponds to the physical land mask.
-On the other hand, most turtles won&#39;t enter into the food proxy land mask because habitat is set to 0.
+Physical land mask can be different from food land mask.
+Then, land corresponds to the physical land mask.
+Most turtles won&#39;t enter into the food land mask because habitat is set to 0.
 If they do so, they could be &#39;lost&#39; because there won&#39;t be any habitat gradient because habitat will be 0 everywhere.

 ## Disabled turtles